novaway/NovawayFeatureFlagBundle/README.md

         _features:
             - { feature: foo } # The action is accessible if "foo" is enabled ...
             - { feature: bar, enabled: true } # ... and "bar" feature is also enabled
+            - { feature: feature-42, enabled: true, exceptionClass: Symfony\Component\HttpKernel\Exception\BadRequestHttpException } # will throw a BadRequestHttpException if "feature-42" is disabled
 ```

 #### As a controller attribute